All Episodes

 And it is dribbling out.

-Tom Broco even talked about it today on the Today Show this morning.
+Tom Broko even talked about it today on the Today Show this morning.

-It is dribbling out, and what whatever happens on election day, this is going to be investigated.
+And whatever happens on Election Day, this is going to be investigated.

-This is this is inexplicable, and what is happening and what did happen is inexcusable.
+And what is happening, what did happen, is inexcusable.

-You you go back to the first of Benghazi, the White House insisting for what was it, ten days that a video was responsible for this, that there was no evidence of a terror attack.
+You go back to the first of Benghazi, the White House insisting for what was it, 10 days that a video was responsible for this, that there was no evidence of a terror attack.

-and Fox News Jennifer Griffin reporting that cables from the consulate in Benghazi, cables from the consulate itself, made clear that they were expecting an attack from local militia groups in the hours before the attack.
+Fox News, Jennifer Griffin, reporting that cables from the consulate in Benghazi, cables from the consulate itself, made clear that they were expecting an attack from local militia groups in the hours before the attack.

 They were rehearsing.